Committee: Lean Project Delivery

 - Collaborate with other CURT committees as they relate to improved project delivery principles.

-Project Excellence Committee Areas of Focus
+Lean Project Delivery Committee Areas of Focus

 - Productivity Measures – Through Collaboration with CLMA, Lean Construction Institute, CII and other Large Owner Representatives.
 Develop and track project leading indicators (vs. traditional lagging indicators) that inform owners and managers of overall project performance and productivity.
 Through the use of these leading indicators, we hope to enable project leaders to proactively adjust performance to ensure positive outcomes of the capital delivery process.
 Standardization of productivity measures will allow owners to benchmark their projects both internally and externally.